Information compiled by Esther O’Moore Donohoe and Chris Jones

 Limited services will operate from Westport, Ballina and Athlone with a bus connection at Claremorris for Knock.
 Your train ticket will gain you access to this bus connection service.
 There’s more information here.

 Bus Éireann will operate additional services on the following routes:

-Full details are available at the Bus Éireann website.
+Full details are available for those heading to the event in Mayo and Dublin on the Bus Eireann website.